Chalk: Uses

 French chalk (also known as tailor's chalk) is traditionally a hard chalk used to make temporary markings on cloth, mainly by tailors.
 It is now usually made of talc (magnesium silicate).

 Chalk beds form important petroleum reservoirs in the North Sea and along the Gulf Coast of North America.

+The Litlington White Horse, a hill figure created by exposing the natural whiteness of the chalk bedrock.

+The high contrast between white chalk and green turf has led to the creation of hill figures throughout the chalk downlands of England.
+By "scouring"—the process of removing the overlying vegetation to reveal the porous white limestone beneath—monumental geoglyphs are created.
+A notable 20th-century example is the Litlington White Horse located in East Sussex.
+Managed by the National Trust, the figure is maintained by periodically clearing away encroaching weeds and refreshing the exposed chalk surfaces to preserve its visibility against the hillside.

 Previous uses

 In southeast England, deneholes are a notable example of ancient chalk pits.
 Such bell pits may also mark the sites of ancient flint mines, where the prime object was to remove flint nodules for stone tool manufacture.
-The surface remains at Cissbury are one such example, but perhaps the most famous is the extensive complex at Grimes Graves in Norfolk.
+The surface remains at Cissbury Ring are one such example, but perhaps the most famous is the extensive complex at Grime's Graves in Norfolk.

 Chalk was traditionally used in recreation.
 In field sports, such as tennis played on grass, powdered chalk was used to mark the boundary lines of the playing field or court.
 If a ball hits the line, a cloud of chalk or pigment dust will be visible.
 In recent years, powdered chalk has been replaced with titanium dioxide.
 In gymnastics, rock-climbing, weightlifting and tug of war, chalk — now usually magnesium carbonate — is applied to the hands and feet to remove perspiration and reduce slipping.

 Chalk may also be used as a house construction material instead of brick or wattle and daub: quarried chalk was cut into blocks and used as ashlar, or loose chalk was rammed into blocks and laid in mortar.
 There are still houses standing which have been constructed using chalk as the main building material.
 Most are pre-Victorian though a few are more recent.

 A mixture of chalk and mercury can be used as fingerprint powder.
 However, because of the toxicity of the mercury, the use of such mixtures for fingerprinting was abandoned in 1967.